 “Sixpence” was a 1975 single first released on Chin’s Impact! record label.
 It’s a hilarious play-on-word song, and although it was recorded during the roots time period of Reggae, it was a wink to the often humorous calypsonian music from the early 60’s.
 Max Romeo is still around and is currently in a battle over royalties for his music.
 I wish him well in his pursuit, as many of these fantastic artists from Jamacia passed away before they were ever able to receive the money they so rightly deserved for their talents and work.
 You know you’re a special musician when a pair of singer songwriters specifically think of your drumming when putting together their next project.
 Such was the case when Simon Neil of Biffy Clyro and Mike Vennart of Oceansize / British Theater asked famed drummer Dave Lombardo to join them in creating Empire State Bastard.

 “Stutter” is the second single released last June from Rivers of Heresy.
 It’s a frenetic, maybe angry number, that showcases the nearly 60-year-old Lombardo’s lyrical fills and uncanny double bass kick drum heroics.
-From his work with Slayer and John Zorn, to his work with Mr. Bungle, and now Empire State Bastard, Lombardo has always been known not just for his speed behind the kit, but his kindness with his time and with everyone he meets.
-Most people know this song from various Warner Brothers cartoons throughout the years.
-It’s a frenetic piece that adventures into various tempos, and pairs perfectly with high-speed chases and moving parts.
+From his work with Slayer and John Zorn, to his work with Mr. Bungle, and now Empire State Bastard, Lombardo has always been known not just for his speed behind the kit, but his kindness with his time and with everyone he meets. |

 Archives